ctm/mb2-doc/src/privacy.md

 ### GitHub Authentication

-As a proof-of-concept, mb2 allows users to create accounts using GitHub's [OAuth](https://oauth.net/) server.
+As a proof-of-concept, mb2 allows players to create accounts using GitHub's [OAuth](https://oauth.net/) server.
 Nobody is required or even encouraged to use this obscure feature.
 It exists simply to make sure that mb2's authorization subsystem supported OAuth.
 It is likely